1 - 2022 | Ultimate Marketing Group

 For a list of all the themes and plugins affected as well as the version you need to update, to remove this malware, you can check the WP Scan CVE.

-If you need help with any part of the malware removal process outline above or would like a security assessment of your site, feel free to contact us.
+If you need help with any part of the process above or would like a security assessment of your site, feel free to contact us.